Badzoneyv4n/NewsTrading/README.md

 # NewsTrading

-//Simple forex news trading made with mql5
+//Simple forex news trading Expert Advisor made with mql5

+requirements : MT5 for windows / mac / linux and a broker which accept Experts Advisors

+Download this 2 files, navigate to your download folder then copy those 2 files.
+Open MT5, click on file >> Open Data Folder >> MQL 5 >> Experts then paste the 2 files

 1.Trade based on the specified time
 2.when time reach the start time open two opposite stop orders at the same time